jussikinnula/angular2-universal-wordpress-wp-test/README.md

 5. Set your site vhost document root to `/path/to/site/web/` (`/path/to/site/current/web/` if using deploys)
 6. Access WP admin at `http://example.com/wp/wp-admin`

+*Note!* If you plan to run your multisite on multiple domains, you need to change DOMAIN_CURRENT_SITE-setting in config/application.php, instructions can be found there.
+WordPress can't handle login cookies with different domains otherwise.

 ## Deploys

 There are two methods to deploy Bedrock sites out of the box: